 Writing a paper on the obscure Orius tristicolor and don't know where to start?
 Librarians will help you develop a search strategy, find appropriate books and journal articles, and assist with interlibrary loans for your research.
-Simply stop by the reference desk during library hours or call to make an appointment.
+Simply stop by the reference desk during library hours, call, text, or use the live online chat.